Celebrate Black History

 Washington College of Pharmacy

-On October 4, 1921, Mr. Edward F. Harris, along with other inaugural faculty members of the Frelinghuysen University School of Pharmacy, were issued Articles of Incorporation in the District of Columbia (D.C.) for the creation of the Washington College of Pharmacy.
-The Officers of the College included Armistead T. Pride, Dean and president; Walter C. Simmons, Vice-President and Vice-Dean; William H. Jackson, Secretary-Treasurer; and William W. Whipple, Registrar.
-The Board of Trustees was comprised of all pharmacists and members of the Colored Druggists’ Association of the District of Columbia.
-Like their experiences at Frelinghuysen University, the faculty held their classes exclusively at night initially.
-On the first night, the classes started, the enrollment was at 50 students, and by the beginning of the 1923 Spring term the first of the year, the enrollment was reported to be 25 students in the Senior class, 26 students in the Junior, and 33 students in the Freshman class.
+On October 4, 1921, Mr. Edward F. Harris and the founding faculty of the Frelinghuysen University School of Pharmacy received Articles of Incorporation in Washington, D.C., establishing the Washington College of Pharmacy.
+The college’s officers were Armistead T. Pride (Dean and President), Walter C. Simmons (Vice-President and Vice-Dean), William H. Jackson (Secretary-Treasurer), and William W. Whipple (Registrar).
+The Board of Trustees consisted entirely of pharmacists from the Colored Druggists’ Association of the District of Columbia.
+Mirroring their approach at Frelinghuysen University, the faculty initially conducted all classes at night.
+The opening night saw an enrollment of 50 students, and by the start of the Spring 1923 term, there were 25 seniors, 26 juniors, and 33 freshmen enrolled.

 Shaw Leonard School of Pharmacy